wp-plugins/aspexi-facebook-like-box/readme.txt

 == Installation ==

-1. Upload `aspexi-facebook-likebox` directory to the `/wp-content/plugins/` directory
+1. Upload `aspexi-facebook-like-box` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure plugin